popovalexei/Keeper-App/README.md

 # Keeper-App

-Keeper

-Keeper is a web application built with JavaScript, HTML, CSS, and React that allows users to create and manage notes.
-It is a mockup of Google Keep and was built as a personal project for portfolio purposes.
+Keeper is a web application created with ReactJS/JavaScript, HTML, CSS, designed for the seamless creation and management of notes.
+Emulating the functionality of Google Keep, this project was developed as a personal endeavor for showcasing my skills and capabilities.

-Installation:
+## Installation

-To install Keeper on your local machine, you will need to have Node.js and NPM installed.
-Once you have those installed, follow these steps:
+To install Keeper on your local machine, ensure that Node.js and NPM are installed.
+Follow these simplified steps for installation:

 1. Clone or download the repository to your local machine.
-2. Navigate to the project directory with your terminal by running: cd <project folder>
+2. Navigate to the project directory in your terminal using the 'cd' command.
-3. Install the required dependencies by running in terminal: npm install
+3. Install the required dependencies by running 'npm install' in the terminal.
-4. Then run 'npm start' to start the app in your browser.
-The app will be running on http://localhost:3000
+4. Launch the app in your browser by running 'npm start'.
+Access the app at http://localhost:3000.

-Usage:
+## Usage

-When you open the app, you will see an input field in the middle of the page.
-Clicking on the input field will allow you to type in a title and content for your note.
-Once you have entered your note, click the "+" button to attach it to the page.
-You can repeat these steps to add additional notes.
+Upon launching the app, an input field will appear at the center of the page.
+Click the input field to enter a title and content for your note.
+Use the "+" button to append the note to the page.
+Repeat these steps to add more notes.

-If you want to delete a note, simply click on the bin icon and the note will be removed from the page.
+To delete a note, simply click on the bin icon associated with the note, and it will be removed from the page.

+## Project Insight

-Keeper - is a great example of my skills in JavaScript, HTML, CSS, and React.
-It was a challenging project that allowed me to practice my front-end development skills and showcase my ability to build a functional and user-friendly web app.
-I hope you find it useful and enjoyable to use!
+Keeper demonstrates my proficiency in JavaScript, HTML, CSS, and React.
+It served as a challenging yet rewarding project that enabled me to refine my front-end development skills and exhibit my ability to create a functional and user-friendly web application.
+I trust that you will find Keeper both useful and enjoyable to use!

+Feel free to contribute to the project or provide any suggestions for improvement.